 We currently operate as a Delaware limited liability company under the name Electrocore, LLC.
 Prior to the closing of this offering, Electrocore, LLC will convert into a Delaware corporation pursuant to a statutory conversion and change its name to electroCore, Inc. In order to consummate the corporate conversion, a certificate of conversion will be filed with the Secretary of State of the State of Delaware.
-As part of the corporate conversion, based on the assumed initial public offering price of \$\ \text{per share, which is the midpoint of the price range set forth on the cover page of this prospectus, all Units will be converted into an aggregate of \text{shares of our common stock and options to purchase} \text{shares of our common stock as follows:}
+As part of the corporate conversion (after giving effect to the automatic conversion of our Preferred Units) and satisfaction of the accrued preferred return on our Series A Preferred Units, based on the initial public offering price of \$15.00 per share, all Units will be converted into an aggregate of 23,470,034 shares of our common stock and options to purchase 2,146,039 shares of our common stock as follows:

-- holders of our common units, or Common Units, other than Common Units that were originally issued as "profits interests" (as such term is used for purposes of the Code), or Profits Interests, will receive an aggregate of shares of our common stock; - holders of our Series A Preferred Units will receive an aggregate of shares of our common stock, which includes shares of our common stock as payment in full of the accrued and unpaid preferred return payable in respect of the Series A Preferred Units; - holders of our Series B Preferred Units will receive an aggregate of shares of our common stock; and - holders of our Profits Interests will receive an aggregate of shares of our common stock and, with respect to such holders who are our employees or consultants at the time of the corporate conversion, options to purchase an aggregate of shares of our common stock, with an exercise price equal to the initial public offering price.
+- holders of our common units, or Common Units, other than Common Units that were originally issued as "profits interests" (as such term is used for purposes of the Code), or Profits Interests, will receive an aggregate of 12,099,280 shares of our common stock; - holders of our Series A Preferred Units will receive an aggregate of 4,181,856 shares of our common stock, which includes 241,939 shares of our common stock as payment in full of the approximately \$3.6 million accrued and unpaid preferred return payable in respect of the Series A Preferred Units: - holders of our Series B Preferred Units will receive an aggregate of 5,843,668 shares of our common stock; and - holders of our Profits Interests will receive an aggregate of 1,345,230 shares of our common stock and, with respect to such holders who are our employees or consultants at the time of the corporate conversion, options to purchase an aggregate of 2,146,039 shares of our common stock, with an exercise price equal to the initial public offering price.